ronygomes/reference/SpringBoot/spring-boot-json-filter/README.md

-## Spring Boot REST Introduction Reference
+## Spring Boot JSON Filtering Reference

 This project was created using https://start.spring.io/ with following parameter: